We are planning some good times and taking a slightly different approach.

 We are going to try something different.
 No bands.
 That's right.
 Each contra set will be about 1-2 hours and will look and feel different each time.
 A different lead musician will pick the style and tunes while being joined by an ensemble of other talented musicians.
 So each set will have a unique flavor to make sure you can keep your feet moving till Dawn!
-We are still working on confirming everyone.
-So far, we have Edward Howe, George Paul, Rob Zisette, Mitch Reed, and Sammy Wetstein.
-More musicians and Callers to come!

 You know how when you go to a dance weekend or a festival, and you have these important life conversations with folks, somewhat randomly?
 Sometimes these unplanned conversations about relationships, life, and struggles can lead us to make different decisions in our lives.
 We wanted to create a weekend where we dance, eat, and talk together intentionally about things that matter.
 Workshops will be lead by multiple people to provide a variety of topics to dive into.
 More details to come.